Israel-Anaba/Accessment_Pathway_Data_Analyst/README.md

 ## Author 📖 🧑‍🎓

-This project was developed during the Azubi Africa Data Science Training.
-Find in the provided link an article covering interesting findings from the project.
+This project was developed as a project for the Azubi Africa Data Science.
+Find in the provided link an article covering interesting findings from the different Projects.

 | Name                | Article                                                                                                                                                                                  |
 | ------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |